-Onboard Parallel Port Default: 378/IRQ7

-This item lets you disable the built-in parallel port, or enable it by assigning an I/O address and an Interrupt Request Line (IRQ).
+Onboard Parallel PortDefault: 378/IRQ7This item lets you disable the built-in parallel port, or enable it by assigning anI/O address and an Interrupt Request Line (IRQ).

-Parallel Port Mode Default: ECP + EPP

-This item defines the operation of the parallel port.
-As a default it is set to ECP + EPP.
-If you are connected to a parallel device that supports the higher-performance EPP (enhanced parallel port) or the ECP (extended capabilities port) make the appropriate changes to this item.
-If you change the parallel port to EPP or ECP, new items appear that let you configure the EPP and ECP modes.
+Parallel Port Mode Default: ECP + EPP This item defines the operation of the EPP.
+If you are connected to a parallele e parallel port.
+As a default it is set to ECP + performance EPP (enhanced paralle make the appropriate changes to thi el port) or the ECP (extended capabilities port) s item.
+If you change the parallel port to EPP ou configure the EPP and ECP modes.